Evergreen: Efficient Claim Verification for Semantic Aggregates: Query Optimizations

-When multiple estimation decisions occur simultaneously in the same query, \system\ controls for the \emph{family-wise error rate}: the probability of \emph{any} CI failing to contain $\mu$ must remain below $\alpha$.
+When multiple estimation decisions occur in the same query, \system\ controls the \emph{family-wise error rate}: the probability of \emph{any} CI failing to contain its true proportion must not exceed $\alpha$.
 The error budget is divided in two stages.
 First, for a query with $o$ aggregate operators that use estimation, the budget is split equally, allocating a significance level of $\alpha / o$ to each operator.
 Second, within each operator, the budget is divided across its $a$ estimating accumulators and the $\ngroups$ groups in the input stream.
-When the number of groups $\ngroups$ is known in advance (from a scan operator or a sort operator that records per-group counts), \system\ applies a Bonferroni correction, assigning each accumulator a per-group significance level of $\alpha / (o \cdot a \cdot \ngroups)$.
-When $\ngroups$ is not known in advance, \system\ allocates a geometrically decreasing share to each successive group: the $i$-th group receives a per-accumulator significance level of $\alpha / (o \cdot a \cdot 2^{i})$.
-Because $\sum_{i=1}^{\infty} 2^{-i} = 1$, the total error budget never exceeds $\alpha$ regardless of the number of groups.
+When the number of groups $\ngroups$ is known in advance from a sort operator, \system\ applies a Bonferroni correction, assigning each accumulator a per-group significance level of $\alpha / (o \cdot a \cdot \ngroups)$.
+When $\ngroups$ is not known in advance, \system\ allocates a geometrically decreasing share to each successive group: each accumulator's $i$-th group receives a significance level of $\alpha / (o \cdot a \cdot 2^{i})$.
+Because $\sum_{i=1}^{\infty} 1/2^{i} = 1$, the total error budget never exceeds $\alpha$ regardless of the number of groups.